9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 * __XXX Knowledge Points__ counters of various values.

 ## Game Setup
-Players take a _Seeker_ marker, a set of 6 _Research_ cards, a _Great Old One_ marker, and a _Ritual_ token, all of the same color.
+Players take a _Seeker_ marker, a set of 6 _Research_ cards, a _Great Old One_ marker, a set of 6 __Permanent Obsession__ tokens and a _Ritual_ token, all of the same color.
 These elements are placed in front of the player clearly visible to the opponents.
 This is the personal area, where the purchased cards will be located and the KPs collected.
 It is also called __Learning Area__.

 Separate the Knowledge Cards by colors and shuffle them to form three drawing decks.
 Do the same with the _Entity_ cards and form a separate deck.